John EricssonNational Memorial - District of Columbia |

 Sculpted by James Earle Fraser, the memorial features a seated figure of Ericsson 6 feet 5 inches (1.96 m) high, and three standing figures representing adventure, labor, and vision.

-Official Visitor Map of George Washington Memorial Parkway (MEMPKWY) in Virginia and District of Columbia.
+Official Visitor Map of Civil War Defenses of Washington in District of Columbia, Maryland and Virginia.
 Published by the National Park Service (NPS).

 Detail Map of the Georgetown to Swains Lock section of Chesapeake & Ohio Canal National Historical Park (NHP) in Washington D.C., Maryland and West Virginia.
 Published by the National Park Service (NPS).